mozilla-services/contile/test-engineering/contract-tests/client/README.md

 ## Debugging

 To execute the test scenarios outside the client Docker container, expose the Contile and partner API ports in the docker-compose.yml, set environment variables and use a pytest command.
 It is recommended to execute the tests within a Python virtual environment to prevent dependency cross contamination.

 ### Environment Setup

-This project uses [Poetry][poetry] for dependency management.
-For environment setup it is recommended to use [pyenv][pyenv] and [pyenv-virtualenv][pyenv-virtualenv], as they work nicely with Poetry.
+This project uses [Poetry][2] for dependency management.
+For environment setup it is recommended to use [pyenv][3] and [pyenv-virtualenv][4], as they work nicely with Poetry.

 Project dependencies are listed in the `pyproject.toml` file.
 To install the dependencies execute:

 ```shell
 poetry install --without partner
 ```